RemcoDewlde/StatusPage/README.md

 ## 📋 Todo

-- [ ] Add real-time status updates
-- [ ] Add a screenshot of the application
 - [ ] Add several new tiles to show Data on the dashboard
 - [ ] Update the styling of the Mosaic tiles / layout
+- [ ] Add styles screenshots of the application to the readme
+- [ ] Fix the bundle/build for MacOS
+-